 Most money transfer providers allow you to deposit and send money using various payment methods, but not all providers offer every option.
 Typically you’ll find the most common methods are bank transfers and card payments, but many providers also accept cash and some will even deliver funds straight to your recipient’s door.

-With Instarem you can send money online to China using your debit card.
+With Wise you can send money online to China using your debit card.
 But before making a payment, make sure you understand all the processing fees in place.

 When sending money to China from Singapore using bank account transfer you are paying for the outgoing fees, flat fees, currency exchange rate markup, and sometimes an additional incoming transfer fee.

-On the other hand, you usually only pay a sender fee and a small exchange rate markup when using online money transfer services such as Instarem.
+On the other hand, you usually only pay a sender fee and a small exchange rate markup when using online money transfer services such as Wise.